Living With Braces

 Dealing with Soreness

-It’s quite common to experience some degree of soreness and irritation during that first few weeks of wearing braces.
+It’s quite common to experience some degree of soreness and irritation during the first few weeks of wearing braces.
 To help alleviate these unpleasant side effects, here are a few things you can try:

 You can apply braces wax on wires, brackets, and any portion of the braces that irritate the inside of the mouth.
 Be sure to brush your teeth and clean the area where the wax is being applied.
 Also, change the wax regularly to keep it fresh and free of bacteria.